Cash Buyer. No Block Restrictions.

 Why Ex-Council Flats Are Harder to Sell

-Many mortgage lenders apply restrictions to ex-local authority flats that they do not apply to other residential property.
+Many mortgage lenders apply restrictions to ex-council flats that they do not apply to other residential property.
 Those restrictions can relate to the block itself, the postcode, the construction type, the floor height, or the proportion of the block still in council or housing association ownership.

 When a buyer's mortgage application is declined because of the block they are buying in, the sale collapses.
 Sellers are left having to find another buyer, one who either does not need a mortgage, uses a different lender, or does not know about the restriction until it is too late.
 That cycle can repeat, leaving sellers unable to sell despite having a flat that is perfectly habitable.

-As cash buyers, we are not on any lender's panel and we are not subject to any lender's block restrictions.
+As cash buyers, no lender is involved in our purchase, so block restrictions and panel rules do not apply to us.
 We assess the flat, the location, and the building, not whether a particular bank's criteria are satisfied.

 Types of Mortgage Restriction on Ex-Council Flats